otto06217/frontend-dev-problem/README.md

 ## Submitting your Code Sample

 Fork this repository to your personal GitHub account, complete it to your satisfaction, and file a pull request against this repository.
-We will expect that pull request as your submission.
+We will treat that pull request as your submission.

 Note that because this repository is private, your fork will be private as well.